MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/people-picker-capability.md

 ## Advantages of using People Picker

 * Works on all Teams capabilities, such as task module, a chat, a channel, meeting tab, and personal app.
-* Allows the user to search and select people in a chat, channel, or the entire organization withing Teams.
+* Allows the user to search and select people in a chat, channel, or the entire organization within Teams.
 * Helps in scenarios involving task assignment, tagging, and notifying the user.
 * Saves significant time and effort otherwise needed to build a similar control.